 You may be wondering what jicama actually is.
 Native to Mexico, jicamas are a root vegetable similar to a turnip!
 From the outside, they have a coloring similar to a russet potato but are shaped like an onion.
 Frequently compared to a potato, pear, and water chestnut, if this is your first time eating jicama, you’re going to be wondering why you didn’t start eating this vegetable sooner!

-In addition to being delicious and super versatile, jicamas are jammed packed with nutrients (vitamin E, calcium, and zinc, just to name a few!).
-High in fiber, one cup of jicama contains 23% of the recommend daily intake for women and 17% for men.
+In addition to being delicious and super versatile, jicamas nutrition facts are jammed packed with nutrients (vitamin E, calcium, and zinc, just to name a few!).
+High in fiber, one cup of jicama contains 23% of the recommended daily intake for women and 17% for men.

 Benefits of Turmeric